Ragdoll Cats and Dogs

 Best Dog for a Ragdoll Cat

-The best dog breeds for a Ragdoll cat aren’t very aggressive, are quite playful, and ideally, not a bundle of constant energy, as that might be overbearing.
+The best dog breeds for a Ragdoll cat aren’t very aggressive, are pretty playful, and ideally, not a bundle of constant energy, as that might be overbearing.
 Of course, Ragdolls are a playful breed, but that doesn’t mean they are constantly jumping and running around everywhere.

 Some examples of the best breeds include:

-- Irish Wolfhound – very noble, gentle, and loyal
+Irish Wolfhound – very noble, gentle, and loyal

-- Cavalier King Charles Spaniel – a quiet, smaller dog breed
+Cavalier King Charles Spaniel – a quiet, smaller dog breed

-- Golden Retriever – calm, sedate, and loving dogs
+Golden Retriever – calm, sedate, and loving dogs

-- German Shepherds – loyal and typically calm around Ragdolls
+German Shepherds – loyal and typically calm around Ragdolls

 It’s worth noting that you shouldn’t need to worry about whether your cats and dogs are males or females.
 They’re different species, so there is no issue with different sexes mingling; the hormones or attitudes won’t make any difference in their relationship.